pipe-dream/laravel-create/readme.md

 token
 ```

- * Review the files to be created.
+ * Review the list of files that are going to be created.

 <kbd><img src="src/public/img/screenshots/review.png" /></kbd>

-* Commit the files to disc.
+* Commit the files to disk.

 <kbd><img src="src/public/img/screenshots/build.png" /></kbd>

 * You are now ready to migrate and seed.
-Check out the API with placeholder values at `/api`
+Go aheadd and check out the API (at `/api`), that contains placeholder values

 <kbd><img src="src/public/img/screenshots/api.png" width="400" /></kbd>

-## Alfa disclaimer
+## Alpha disclaimer
 This package is still very much in development.
 Please post issues and send PRs.

 ## License